sanath-narasimhan/academic-static/content/post/First_Search_engine.md

 The **nltk** library is one of the best and easiest for natural language processing with python which includes **_stopwords.stop("english")_** which can be downloaded and the function is available in the **corpus** function on the module.
 We use this to remove stop words from our  reviews.
 The library also consists of **_WordNetLemmatizer()_** using which we create a lemmatizer object and use the **__lemmatize()__** function on each word to find it's root word.
 This ends the preprocessing step.

 <h2>**Creating Vocabulary:**</h2>
-We use the inverted index technique which is popular in search engines nowadays.
+<body>We use the inverted index technique which is popular in search engines nowadays.
 It is very fast as we only calculate similarity for top few reviews.
 This is a crucial step, here we traverse through all the preprocessed reviews in our dataset to find unique words in the entire pool.
 Forthis we use a python __dictionary__ as the use hash indexing which is fast.
 The **keys** of this dictionary are the words.
 The **value** consists of a _list_, whose first element is the **document frequency** of that word _(number of reviews the word occurs in)_.
 The second element of this _list_ is another _dictionay_ where **keys** are **ID's** of reviews in which a word occured, **values** are a _list_ with the index position(s) of the word within the review.